shivannis/xandr-docs-public/xandr-docs/curate/reporting-guide.md

 ---
 title: Microsoft Curate - Reporting Guide
-description: In this article, you will gain insight into general reporting concepts, understand the functioning of reporting systems, and learn how to effectively utilize them. ms.date: 10/28/2023
+description: Explore the reporting guide to understand general reporting concepts and the functioning of reports, which will help you analyze and optimize your use of Microsoft Curate. ms.date: 10/28/2023
 ---